gilbertmuzungu/netflix-sql-analysis/README.md

 SET rating = 'Not Rated'
 WHERE rating IS NULL OR TRIM(rating) = '';

-Why: Missing values can interfere with grouping and filtering.
-Replacing them with "Unknown" or "Not Rated" ensures consistency.
 ---
 ## 📊 Exploratory Data Analysis (EDA)

 After cleaning the dataset, exploratory analysis was performed using SQL to identify patterns and answer key business questions.